SocketCluster/socketcluster-website/docs/api-ag-channel.md

     <td>Activate this channel so that it will receive all data published to it from the backend.
 You can provide an optional options object in the
-      form <code>{waitForAuth: true, data: someCustomData}</code> (all properties are optional) - If waitForAuth is true, the channel will wait for the underlying socket to become authenticated before trying to subscribe to the server - This channel will then behave as a "private channel" - Note that in this case, "authenticated" means that the client socket has received a valid JWT authToken - Read about the server-side <code>socket.setAuthToken(tokenData)</code> function <a href="http://socketcluster.io/#!/docs/authentication">here</a> for more details.
+      form <code>{waitForAuth: true, data: someCustomData}</code> (all properties are optional) - If waitForAuth is true, the channel will wait for the underlying socket to become authenticated before trying to subscribe to the server - This channel will then behave as a "private channel" - Note that in this case, "authenticated" means that the client socket has received a valid JWT authToken - Read about the server-side <code>socket.setAuthToken(tokenData)</code> function <a href="authentication">here</a> for more details.
       The data property of the options object can be used to pass data along with the subscription.
-      See <a href="https://github.com/SocketCluster/socketcluster/issues/167#issuecomment-208313977">this comment</a> for more details about how ot handle the data property.</td>
   </tr>
   <tr>
     <td>unsubscribe()</td>